mehulagg/gitlab/doc/administration/geo/replication/troubleshooting.md

    gitlab-ctl stop geo-logcursor
    ```

-   You can watch Sidekiq logs to know when Sidekiq jobs processing have finished:
+   You can watch the Sidekiq logs to know when Sidekiq jobs processing has finished:

    ```shell
    gitlab-ctl tail sidekiq